 - If so, have you found any super effective growing combos?

-- Sambal Oelek or a spicy sauce of your choice as garnish
+- a spicy sauce of your choice as garnish

 - Dice the onion and cook it on a medium heat in a big saucepan in olive oil for 5 minutes.
 Crush the garlic and add it to the onions and cook for 30 seconds.

-- Then add the tomatoes (fresh and/or tinned) and the stock and let it simmer.
+Then add the diced tomatoes and the broth and let it simmer.

 - After 20 minutes wash and cut the basil and add it to the soup.

-- Add salt to taste and some optional grated parmesan cheese and extra basil leaves as garnish.
+Add salt to taste and some optional grated hard cheese and extra basil leaves as garnish.

-- If you like yours with an extra punch then add some sambal oelek or a spicy sauce of your choice!
+If you like yours with an extra punch then add some spicy sauce of your choice!

 - Bon Appetite!!